tonybaloney/ai-internationalization-article/article.md

 Mandarin has an average token ratio of 1.76, Cantonese has 2.10, and Korean 2.36.

-There are occassions where sentences in CJK languages will be fewer tokens than the English equivalent because the expression or phase can be said more concisely.
+There are occasions where sentences in CJK languages will be fewer tokens than the English equivalent because the expression or phase can be said more concisely.
 For example, "This is the first time I've heard about it."
 (11 tokens) can be said in Japanese
 "初耳だ" (5 tokens).
-These cases are the exception, not the rule and it could be argued that a native English speaker would use a more colloqial term like "news to me" (3 tokens) which is why it is important to look at hand-written translations by native speakers instead of machine-translated.
+These cases are the exception, not the rule, and it could be argued that a native English speaker would use a more colloquial term like "news to me" (3 tokens) which is why it is important to look at handwritten translations by native speakers instead of machine-translated.
 Ensure you are also comparing like-for-like with formal and informal text.

 ### Korean Hangul and Tokenization

 So far we've focused mostly on Japanese Kanji and Chinese.
 In the Korean writing system, the 14 basic consonants and 10 vowels are combined into a single syllabic symbol.
 In Unicode, over 11,000 precomposed syllabic symbols are defined in the [Unicode Standard AC00 block](https://unicode.org/charts/PDF/UAC00.pdf).
 This Unicode block has over precomposed syllables so that text processors to not need to combine Hangul vowels and consonants into a single symbol.
 Because BPE works with Unicode code points, not with the Hangul letters the frequency of that syllable is more important to the component letters.
-For example, the first syllable in my name in Korean, "An" (앤) is two tokens for 앤 and seven tokens for it's component letters, "ㅇㅐㄴ":
+For example, the first syllable in my name in Korean, "An" (앤) is two tokens for 앤 and seven tokens for its component letters, "ㅇㅐㄴ":

 ```python
 >>> enc.encode("앤")